 Get Fast And Easy Solutions For TMJ Pain And Teeth Grinding

-A major reason you many be coping with either of these issues is stress in your jaw and facial muscles.
+A major reason you may be coping with either of these issues is stress in your jaw and facial muscles.
 To relieve your discomfort, we provide the following treatments:

 - A customized nightguard, also known as a splint, which relieves stress on your jaw and prevents you from grinding your teeth at night and wearing down the enamel (a condition known as bruxism)

-- Botox® treatment, which relaxes your facial and jaw muscles to relieve unnecessary stress and prevent pain
+- Facial rejuvenation treatment, which relaxes your facial and jaw muscles to relieve unnecessary stress and prevent pain

 Why You May Require TMJ or Teeth Grinding Treatment